Skip to content

-of Mr. Jacob Hume.
-It contains posts on a large variety of
+This is a repository for the thoughts, notes, and achievements of Mr. Jacob Honeyhume.
+It contains posts on a large variety of subjects, technical and otherwise.

 Recently, a lot of .gov and .edu web sites have been the target of SQL Injection attacks that seed their database with Javascript that does all sorts of nasty things, including targeting an old RealPlayer vulnerability.
 For all the gory details on this particular incident, I recommend reading the Web Security Blog over at ModSecurity.com for all the details, or the original SANS report of the attacks.